matdue/infrastructure-builder/README.md

 # Infrastructure Builder
-Python tools to set up an infrastructure in a cloud.
+Python tools to set up an infrastructure in the cloud.
 At the moment, AWS is the only supported cloud technology.

 Usually a cloud setup has several resources which have to be set up in a specific sequence.
-While cloud environment support dependencies (e.g. AWS Cloudformation), it is sometimes not advisable to put all resources into a single configuration file.
+While cloud environment supports dependencies (e.g. AWS Cloudformation), it is sometimes not advisable to put all resources into a single configuration file.
 If you have multiple files, the Infrastructure Builder helps to put all these together.
-In addition, it is possible to add code which executes other tasks, e.g. building a Docker image, or modify cloud resources via API if unable to do so via configuration file.
+In addition, it is possible to add code which executes other tasks, e.g. building a Docker image, or modify cloud resources via API if unable to do so via a configuration file.

 # Usage
 Install package via `pip install infrastructure-builder[aws]`.